haveanicedaymydear/Assistant-Autogen/readme.md

 -   The final, professionally formatted output is saved to the `outputs` container as `draft_EHCP.docx`..

 **Stage 6: Cleanup**
+-   The `finally` block in `main.py` guarantees that final tasks are always run.
+-   Log Upload: The complete log files for the run are uploaded to the logs blob container for permanent storage.
--   Finally, the `clear_blob_container_async` function is called to empty the `processed-docs` container, ensuring the next run starts from a clean state.
-This step is guaranteed to run, even if the process fails.
+-   Container Cleanup: The processed-docs container is cleared to ensure the next run starts from a clean state.

 ## Agent Team Structure

 #### 1. The Writer Team (`create_writer_team`)
 -   **Purpose:** To draft and revise a specific document section from source files.
+-   **Context:** Receives its guidance and pre-filtered source documents directly in the initial prompt from the orchestrator.
 -   **Agents:**
-    -   `Planner`: The orchestrator.
-Follows a strict plan to read guidance, read sources, delegate drafting, and order the saving of the file.
+    -   `Planner`: Orchestrates the team's workflow.
+Follows a strict plan to delegate drafting and order the saving of the file.
 It is the only agent in this team authorised to issue the `TERMINATE` signal.
     -   `Document_Writer`: The content specialist.
 Its sole job is to synthesise information and write the document text.
 It does not engage in conversation.
-    -   `Writer_User_Proxy`: The tool user.
-Executes file I/O operations (`read`, `save`, `list`) on behalf of the Planner.
+    -   `Writer_User_Proxy`:  Executes tool calls, primarily for saving the final output file.

 #### 2. The Validator Team (`create_validator_team`)
 -   **Purpose:** To validate a single section draft for factual accuracy, structural integrity, and rule compliance.
+-   **Context:** Receives its validation rules and the same pre-filtered source documents as the writer directly in its prompt.
 -   **Agents:**
     -   `Quality_Assessor`: The lead validator.
 It performs structural checks and consolidates all findings into the final feedback report.
 It is the only agent in this team authorised to issue the `TERMINATE` signal.
     -   `Fact_Checker`: The accuracy specialist.
-Its sole job is to compare the draft against the source documents and report any factual discrepancies.
+Its sole job is to compare the draft against the source documents and report any factual discrepancies or hallucinations.
-    -   `Validator_User_Proxy`: The tool user for this team.
+    -   `Validator_User_Proxy`: The tool user.
+Its main jobs are to download the draft being reviewed and upload the final feedback report.

 ## Project Structure